What Is Ear Barotrauma?

 Ear Barotrauma Diagnosis

-Your doctor will look inside your ears with a tool called an otoscope.
+Regardless of why you feel the pain, your doctor will look inside your ears with a tool called an otoscope.
 They'll check to see if there's fluid behind your eardrum or if it's damaged.
 If it is, it may take weeks to heal and you might not hear very well.
 Usually, the only treatment is time.

 If it isn't better in 2 months, you may need an operation to prevent lasting hearing loss.